 No one does premium interiors quite like Porsche.
 There’s an unmistakable look and feel to the interior of the Panamera.
 If you’ve been in any of Porsche’s modern sports cars, the interior of the Panamera will feel familiar and sporty, yet posh enough to compete with some of the most luxurious sedans and with all the modern gizmos to make Silicon Valley execs drool.

-It’s a proper tech tour-de-force inside with two fantastically crisp digital displays on either side of the central analogue speedo making up the gauge cluster, a large heads-up display unit above that, and a massive 12.3 inch central display screen which controls literally everything.
-Most of the time it works as a touch screen but should you find that a bit fiddly, there’s rotary dial that helps you jump through menus too.
+It’s a proper tech tour-de-force inside with two fantastically crisp digital displays on either side of the central analogue speedo making up the gauge cluster, a large heads-up display unit above that, and a massive 12.3-inch central display screen that controls literally everything.
+Most of the time it works as a touch screen but should you find that a bit fiddly, there’s a rotary dial that helps you jump through menus too.

 When I say the central screen controls everything, I mean everything.
 This is where you go to change the car’s driving modes, to raise and lower the rear spoiler, raise and lower the lift, set navigation destinations, climate control, and even the bloody central air conditioning vent.
 That was probably the most annoying thing about an otherwise brilliant car; having to go into the central screen to adjust one vent.

 Actually, no I lie.
 The most annoying thing about the Panamera were all the piano black surfaces which attracted dust and fingerprints.
 If anyone ever commits a crime in a Panamera, it’ll be easy to find their fingerprints because literally every surface on the centre console is a magnet for dust and prints.
 If you like things perfect and clean, you’ll probably only last about 10 seconds in this car.
 That said, the haptic touch buttons were neat and would only light up when needed.